euforic/Titanium-Count.ly/README.md

   - _(example - User purchases item increment by 1 )_
 - sum : Sum of the event's action
   - _(example - User purchased 3 items at $5 each the sum would be 15)_
-- segmentation : Increment Multiple values with in the event
+- segmentation : Categorization of the event
-  - _(example - User updates 3 fields in there profile you could increment the profile changes {name:1,hometown:1,dob:1} )_
+  - _(example - User is from USA and uses an iPhone 4S so the segmentation will be {device:"iPhone 4S", country:"USA"} )_

 **Simple Event**
 ```